 Written by Steve Patterson.

 In this Photoshop tutorial, we’ll learn how to turn a photo into a pattern of colored dots using one of Photoshop’s filters, a layer mask and a simple repeating pattern we’ll be creating from scratch.
-I’ll be using Photoshop CS5 throughout the tutorial but any recent version will work.
+I’ll be using Photoshop CS5 here but any recent version will work.
+However, Photoshop CS6 and CC (Creative Cloud) users will want to check out the fully updated Turn A Photo Into A Pattern of Colored Dots tutorial.

 Here’s the image I’ll be starting with: